appscode/blog/content/post/monitor-mysql-with-grafana-cloud-using-kubedb/index.md

 * `spec.version` field specifies the version of MySQL.
 Here, we are using MySQL `version 8.0.36`.
 You can list the KubeDB supported versions of MySQL by running `$ kubectl get mysqlversions` command.
 * `spec.storage` specifies PVC spec that will be dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 * `spec.monitor.agent: prometheus.io/builtin` indicates that we are going to monitor this server using Prometheus.
-* And the `spec.deletionPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
+* `spec.deletionPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these checkout [Deletion Policy](https://kubedb.com/docs/latest/guides/mysql/concepts/database/#specdeletionpolicy).

 Verify that the MySQL cluster and associated resources are created and running: